psi4/psi4/.github/PULL_REQUEST_TEMPLATE.md

 ## User API & Changelog headlines
 <!-- A bullet-point format description of how this PR affects the user.
-     This is detined for the release notes.
+     This is destined for the release notes.
 May be empty. -->
 - [ ] RN 1
 - [ ] RN 2